wizcamp/wizcamp-realms-demo/session-guides/SESSION-02-instruction.md

 **By the end of Session 2, students will be able to:**

+1. **Explain the architectural differences** between React and vanilla JavaScript approaches to DOM updates
-1. **Create custom React components** that combine markup, styling, and logic using JSX
+2. **Create custom React components** that combine markup, styling, and logic using JSX
-2. **Use props** to pass data and behavior from parent to child components
+3. **Use props** to pass data and behavior from parent to child components
-3. **Apply JSX syntax rules** including curly braces for dynamic expressions and className for styling
+4. **Apply JSX syntax rules** including curly braces for dynamic expressions and className for styling
-4. **Structure components effectively** using imports, function declarations, destructuring, and return statements
+5. **Structure components effectively** using imports, function declarations, destructuring, and return statements
-5. **Style components dynamically** using template literals and variant-based class names
+6. **Style components dynamically** using template literals and variant-based class names
-6. **Implement interactivity** by passing functions as props to handle events like clicks
+7. **Implement interactivity** by passing functions as props to handle events like clicks
-7. **Use default parameters** to provide fallback values for props
+8. **Use default parameters** to provide fallback values for props
-8. **Leverage VS Code built-in features** to accelerate component development
+9. **Leverage VS Code built-in features** to accelerate component development
-9. **Inspect component structure and props** using React DevTools for debugging
+10. **Inspect component structure and props** using React DevTools for debugging
-10. **Compose components together** to build scalable, maintainable UIs
+11. **Compose components together** to build scalable, maintainable UIs
-11. **Follow a smart development workflow** including incremental testing and Hot Module Replacement
+12. **Follow a smart development workflow** including incremental testing and Hot Module Replacement

 ## Instruction

 **Instructor introduces key concepts students need to succeed:**

-1. **From SplashScreen to GameButton** - Recap the component swap from Session 1 and introduce the idea of building your own reusable UI elements
+1. **Why React Feels Like Magic** - Connect Session 1 component swap experience to React's architectural advantages using relatable language that emphasizes the smooth, magical feeling of React development
 2. **React Components: Your First Custom Tags** - Define components as the building blocks of React apps and show how they encapsulate markup, styling, and logic
 3. **JSX and Curly Braces** - Explain JSX syntax and how {} enables dynamic content, styling, and behavior inside components
 4. **Props: Data and Behavior Flow** - Demonstrate how props allow parent components to pass information and actions to children